-- Thai Kitchen Coconut Milk – I love the taste, texture and consistency of this brand.
-It adds so much body and richness to dishes like this one.
+- Organic Coconut Milk – I love the richness and consistency of this full-fat coconut milk.
+It adds so much body and richness to curries and soups.

 If you make this Curried Coconut Pumpkin Soup recipe, let me know!
-Rate it and leave a comment below, because I love hearing from you! 🙂
+Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 - Remove from heat.
 Using an immersion blender, puree soup until smooth.
 Alternatively, transfer to a traditional blender and puree in batches until smooth.

 - Season with salt and pepper to taste.
 Serve hot, garnished with a drizzle of coconut milk and pumpkin seeds, if using.